Medically reviewed by Drugs.com. Last updated on Aug 15, 2023.

 12 LOCK THE NEEDLE GUARD AND DISPOSE OF SYRINGE

-Lock the needle guard into place by pushing it against a hard surface such as a table.
+Lock the needle guard into place by pushing it against a hard surface such as a table (Figure 12).

 13 INSTRUCT THE PATIENT

-Advise the patient that they may have a lump for several weeks that will decrease in size over time.
+The patient may have a lump for several weeks that will decrease in size over time (Figure 13).
 It is important that the patient not rub or massage the injection site and to be aware of the placement of any belts, waistbands, sleeves, cuffs or other parts of clothing.

 Frequently asked questions